 The Switchblade is a much larger drone that needs to be launched and is designed for warfare.
 It is equipped with thermal visioning and can fire missiles with extreme precision.

-Robotics and artificial intelligence have become much more prevalent in the healthcare industry, implemented in everything from research to training to surgeries.
-A couple of examples include KASPAR, a child-sized robot that's designed to help parents support a child with autism, and Xenex, a robot that disinfects hospital facilities using ultraviolent light.
+Robotics and AI have become much more prevalent in the healthcare industry, implemented in everything from research to training to surgeries.
+A couple of examples include KASPAR, a child-sized robot that's designed to help parents support a child with autism, and Xenex, a robot that disinfects hospital facilities using ultraviolet light.

 Below are three publicly traded companies whose robots make the healthcare industry safer and smarter.